dandraag/cli-twitter/README.md

 # cli-twitter
-See twitter on tour terminal
+See twitter on your terminal